decentraland/adr/docs/ADR-18-content-mappings-flow-for-explorer-and-builder-in-world.md

 #### Stage 1: MVP for builder in-world

-* Keep the scene mappings flow
 * Add an optional `assetId` to `GLTFShape` payload.
 * Add basic messages of the catalog flow for adding/removing assets.
 * If the `assetId` field is not empty, the catalog will be queried for the proper `ContentProvider`
-* If the `assetId` field is missing, the scene mappings will be used
+* If the `assetId` field is missing, the scene mappings will be used.
+This will keep the `LoadParcelScenes` flow compatibility.

 Example code:
 ```csharp